ClaraMy/chat-room/README.md

 node index.js
 ```

-Then, run the development project:
+Then, run the development project in another terminal:

 ```bash
 npm run dev